sk-226/high-precision/doc/development.md

 > [!NOTE]
 > The container workdir is `/work`.
 Host `./inputs` is mounted to `/work/inputs` (read-only) and `./outputs` persists results.

+> [!IMPORTANT]
+> If you customize the base image or use a local toolchain, verify the floating‑point model before using DQ/QX: `cmake --build build && ./build/check_ldbl`.

 ### Local Development Setup

 1. **Install Dependencies** (see [Dependencies](dependencies.md))